 He offers regular introductory AT workshops, is a visiting teacher in several German-speaking AT schools and gives Alexander Technique Workshops throughout Europe.

 Combining his practical experiences in front of the microphone with AT principles, he developed a series of voice-oriented workshops.
-Other specialised workshop formats include Practical Everyday Anatomy, The Power of Doing it Wrong, and AT in the Digital Age.
+Other specialized workshop formats include Practical Everyday Anatomy, The Power of Doing it Wrong, and AT in the Digital Age.